Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Experiments

-\textbf{Baseline Performance.} Among baselines, MMD-based models (DAN and JAN) outperform adversarial based methods (DANN, CDAN, and CDAN-E) and optimal transport-based method (WDGRL), unlike results reported in~\cite{long2017conditional, shen2018wasserstein}.
-These reversed results are a consequence of HGNN's unique feature extractors for source and target domains.
-DANN and CDAN define their adversarial losses as a cross entropy loss ($\mathbb{E}[log\textbf{f}_s(x_s)] - \mathbb{E}[log\textbf{f}_t(x_t)]$) where gradients of the subloss $\mathbb{E}[log\textbf{f}_s(x_s)]$ computed from the source feature extractor $f_s(x_s)$ are passed only back to $\textbf{f}_s(x_s)$, while gradients of the subloss $\mathbb{E}[log\textbf{f}_t(x_t)]$ computed from the target feature extractor $\textbf{f}_t(x_t)$ are passed only back to $\textbf{f}_t(x_t)$.
-Importantly, source and target feature extractors do not share any gradient information, resulting in divergence.
-This did not occur in their original test environments where source and target domains share a single feature extractor.
-Similarly, WDGRL measures the first-order Wasserstein distance as an adversarial loss, which also brings the same effect as the cross-entropy loss we described above, leading to divergent gradients between source and target feature extractors.
-On the other hand, DAN and JAN define a loss in terms of higher-order MMD between source and target features.
-Then the gradients of the loss passed to each feature extractor contain both source and target feature information, resulting in a more stable gradient estimation.
+\textbf{Baseline Performance.} Among baselines, MMD-based models (DAN and JAN) outperform adversarial-based methods (DANN, CDAN, and CDAN-E) and optimal transport-based method (WDGRL), unlike results reported in~\cite{long2017conditional, shen2018wasserstein}.
+These reversed results are a consequence of HGNN's unique feature extractors for each domains.
+Adversarial- and optimal transport-based methods define separate losses for source and target feature extractors (which are not separated in their shared feature extractor assumption), resulting in divergent gradients between different feature extractors and poor domain adaption performance.
 This shows again the importance of considering different feature extractors in HGNNs.
-More analysis can be found in Appendix~\ref{appendix:analysis}
+More analysis can be found in Appendix~\ref{appendix:analysis}.